-Growing up as the eldest son of missionary parents, on the forested slopes of Mt.
-Kenya, my early years were shaped by immense freedom, and the friendship of local Kikuyu peoples.
-I was schooled in Kenya and then England, but the call of Africa was too strong to resist and I found myself travelling back, but to Rhodesia as it was then, as a young man full of hope and dreams.
-Life in Zimbabwe started with service in the Southern Rhodesian Police force, which provided a solid foundation for future challenges, but soon I put my wife, Wendy, and baby daughter Tiffany into an old Mercedes Benz and drove from Zimbabwe to Kenya, where I found work on a tea plantation.
+Growing up as the eldest son of missionary parents on the forested slopes of Mount Kenya, my early years were shaped by immense freedom and the friendship of local Kikuyu peoples.
+I was schooled in Kenya and then England, but the call of Africa was too strong to resist and I found myself travelling back, but to Rhodesia as it was then, as a young man full of hopes and dreams.
+Life in Zimbabwe started with service in the Southern Rhodesian Police force, which provided a solid foundation for future challenges.
+I soon put my wife, Wendy, and baby daughter Tiffany into an old Mercedes Benz and drove from Zimbabwe to Kenya where I found work on a tea plantation.
 This was in 1964, a year after Kenya attained independence.

 In 1971 I mortgaged my life insurance policy for £500 and incorporated Safaris Unlimited (Africa) Ltd. I was fortunate to have moral support from Geoff Kent of Abercrombie & Kent, and one of the first safaris he asked me to guide was a gorilla expedition to the Congo with four American guests.
-We travelled to Bukavu and trekked into the jungle with Adrian de Schriver to visit the newly habituated lowland gorillas, which we followed up successfully with the help of pygmy trackers.
+We travelled to Bukavu and trekked into the jungle with Adrian de Schriver to visit the newly habituated lowland gorillas with the help of pygmy trackers.
 It was a thrilling experience, all the more fascinating when one of my guests brought out her clarinet and played a piece of Mozart to this family of curious primates deep in the Central African rainforest.

 In spite of much negative sentiment in Nairobi, I persevered.
-Soon I recced new routes across Masailand reaching the now famous Masai Mara Game Reserve.
+With support from Wendy, my first wife, we were able to recce new routes across Maasai land reaching the now famous Masai Mara Game Reserve.
 The general opinion was that lion would eat me, my horses or all of us!
-My first encounter with a lioness which did not charge on sight, neither did my horse stampede, gave added confidence to my ambition to conduct horseback safaris into the most inaccessible and beautiful areas in the sparsely inhabited highlands of Kenya.
-But I always exercised caution in this risky endeavour; I could not afford any mishap if this novel way of experiencing the real raw Africa was to progress.
+My first encounter with a lioness which did not charge on sight, (and neither did my horse stampede), gave added confidence to my ambition to conduct horseback safaris into the most inaccessible and beautiful areas in the sparsely inhabited highlands of Kenya.
+But I always exercised caution in this risky endeavour; I could not afford any mishap if this novel way of experiencing the raw Africa was to progress.

-Gradually, I capitalised out of income and bought support vehicles, tents, horses and tack.
+Gradually, I capitalised income to buy support vehicles, tents, horses and tack.
 I also recruited and trained camp staff and syces (grooms) to ensure a slick operation.
+Wendy helped me with all the food, menu planning, camp décor and entertaining of guests.
+She played a key role in getting the business off the ground.
 Masilia, my trusted headman, joined me in 1971.
 Today his three sons work with the camp crew.

 My lucky break came in 1973, when Ray Corliss of Rancheros Visitadores in California brought his first Cabalgata Africana group to ride in Kenya.
-This was a 21 day bonanza with 23 guests of whom 16 were horsemen; including America’s top lasso and bulldogging champion, Harley May.
-The safari was divided into two riding sections with visits to Treetops and the Sankuri Tented Camp on the Tana River in between – with the use of air charters.
+This was a 21 day bonanza with 23 guests, 16 of whom were horsemen, including America’s top lasso and bulldogging champion, Harley May.
+The safari was divided into two riding sections with visits to Treetops and the Sankuri Tented Camp on the Tana River in between via air charters.
 We shot game for the pot on licence whilst riding across the Rift and then the horses were transported by train to Nanyuki.
-The ride continued across the Lolldaiga Hills and down the Mukogodo Escarpment to the Uaso Nyiro River in Samburuland.
+The ride continued across the Lolldaiga Hills and down the Mukogodo Escarpment to the Ewaso Nyiro River in Samburu land.

 In the meantime, I was planning and guiding safaris for the Sierra Club of California and Mountain Travel based in Berkeley, outside of San Francisco.
 These were medium weight camping expeditions on foot and by vehicle into every corner of Kenya.
-Many of these safaris included climbing Mt Kenya and Mt Kilimanjaro.
+Many of these safaris included climbing Mount Kenya and Mount Kilimanjaro.
 Most of the trips required mental and physical preparation.
-Occasionally we visited luxury lodges whilst the camp was being moved ahead.
+Occasionally, we visited luxury lodges whilst the camp was being moved ahead.
 The riding safaris did not see civilisation for up to 12 days, living in tents as we trekked across the African veldt.

-At around this time, my wife Susie joined the team, and helped me propel the company forward to what it is today.
-Her efficiency, and amazing knack for remembering names and faces, made her a perfect partner.
+At around this time, my wife Susie joined the team and helped me propel the company to what it is today.
+Her efficiency and amazing knack for remembering names and faces made her a perfect partner.

 In January 1985, Universal Pictures began filming ‘Out of Africa’ (Karen Blixen’s classic) in Kenya with Robert Redford and Meryl Streep as the lead actors.
 All the horses, very much in evidence in this Oscar winning film, came from our stable of bush ponies.
 We were thrilled when Meryl Streep and Michael Kitchen came to our stables at the Langata farm to brush up on their horsemanship.

 By now horseback safaris were becoming well known.
 Agents such as Equitour and In The Saddle were supporting my endeavours to deliver a riding experience in wildest Kenya.
-Guests could expect fantastic encounters with elephant, buffalo, lion and all the plains game, breathtaking scenery as well as intriguing contact with the Masai – some guests have been present during a tribal circumcision.
+Guests could expect fantastic encounters with elephant, buffalo, lion and all the plains game, breathtaking scenery and intriguing contact with the Maasai people – some guests have even been present during a tribal circumcision.

-By 2001, my son Gordon, who had accompanied me on many safaris as a young boy, was ready to take the reins of an acclaimed luxury riding and photographic safari company with an exemplary record of pure enjoyment, safety, reliable horses, loyal staff, great food and personalised and professional leadership.
+By 2001, my son Gordon who had accompanied me on many safaris as a young boy, was ready to take the reins of what was by then an acclaimed luxury riding and photographic safari company with an exemplary record of enjoyment, safety, reliable horses, loyal staff, great food and personalised, professional leadership.